coyboy55/HTML-CSS-git/week-1/4-links-scripts/readme.md

-# Adding Links and Scripts.
+# Adding Links and Scripts..

 This site is missing the CSS styles.
 It's also missing JavaScript code that will convert the URLs ("http://") into links that can be clicked.